lvgl/lv_lib_bmp/README.md

 # BMP decoder for LVGL

+**This repository is merged into the lvgl repository.
+See https://docs.lvgl.io/master/libs/bmp.html**

 Allow the use of BMP images in LVGL.
 This implementation uses [bmp-decoder](https://github.com/caj-johnson/bmp-decoder) library.
 The pixel are read on demand (not the whole image is loaded) so using BMP imgages requires very little RAM.